-Space & Water heaters may produce sufficient amounts of CO2 to pollute the awning space, if it is totally enclosed and therefore MUST NOT BE used on gas when an awning is attached.
+Space & Water heaters may produce sufficient amounts of CO2 to pollute the awning space.
+If an awning enclosure is attached these appliances must not be used on gas.

-A general comfort, smell and hygiene point of view.
 In extreme cases there could be a build up of carbon dioxide to a dangerous level.
 Caravan owners are advised to allow some fresh air circulation in the awning space when such appliances are in use.